bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 5.  **cosine**

-The width (defined with the intervals in the above equation) of the kernel function matters and should be selected via validation.
+The **width** (defined with the intervals in the above equation) of the kernel function matters and should be selected via validation.

-**Maximal liklihood estimation** of density yields a model that tries to find a generative distribution that puts higher probability for samples that occure more frequently.
-It yiealds a non-zero probability for samples that resamble the observed data.
-Usually we are trying to minimize the negative log-liklihood since it is numericall more stable to calculate.
-This belongs to the parameteric family of methods.
-One need to take account about the bias and variance of the estimators of the uknown parameters.
-Take a note that this is different bias
+**Maximal likelihood estimation** of density, yields a model that tries to find a generative distribution that puts a higher probability for samples that occur more frequently.
+It yields a non-zero probability for samples that resemble the observed data.
+Usually, we are trying to minimize the negative log-likelihood since it is numerically more stable to calculate.
+This belongs to the parametric family of methods.
+One needs to take into account the bias and variance of the estimators for the unknown parameters.